Last Updated on February 14, 2021

 If you’re looking for a few fun projects to put together for your kids, I have you covered!
 I’ve compiled my favorite woodworking projects for kids in this post and I’m sure you’ll find something that both you and your kiddo love.

 All of these projects are simple and very beginner-friendly.
-Most of the woodworking projects listed below also have free woodworking plans that you can download when you click on the link to the specific post.
+Most of the woodworking projects listed below also have woodworking plans that you can find in my woodworking plans shop.

 I hope you enjoy these and I can’t wait to see what you make!